 Pearls & Pitfalls

 Infants should always be placed on their back to sleep.
 The infant’s head should be kept in the midline, and the neck should be kept in the neutral position or slightly extended to prevent upper airway obstruction.
-All premature infants, especially those with apnea of prematurity, are at risk of apnea, bradycardia, and oxygen desaturation while in a car seat and should undergo a car seat challenge test Later screening An infant born before 37 weeks gestation is considered premature.
+All premature infants, especially those with apnea of prematurity, are at risk of apnea, bradycardia, and oxygen desaturation while in a car seat and should undergo a car seat challenge test Later screening An infant born before 37 weeks gestation is considered preterm.
 Prematurity is defined by the gestational age at which infants are born.
-Previously, any infant weighing 2.5 kg was termed premature... read more before discharge.
+Previously, any infant weighing < 2.5 kg was termed... read more before discharge.

 Apnea of prematurity is caused by immaturity of neurologic and/or mechanical function of the respiratory system.